April 2008 Article of the Month

 I. Judy E. Davidson, the lead author of this month's article, co-authored the following report of the American College of Critical Care Medicine Task Force 2004-2005, for which she was also the chair.

 II.
 For a variety of articles on religious/cultural diversity, click HERE for a bibliography (PDF) of recent article series in health care publications.
 Such articles are not reports of research, but they are often quite insightful, especially those written by representatives of cultural/religious groups.
-This resource is available through the Department of Pastoral Care of the Hospital of the University of Pennsylvania (as is also a summary of Religious Diversity: Practical Points for Health Care Providers --click HERE for the page from the HUP Pastoral Care website).
+This resource is available through the Department of Pastoral Care of the Hospital of the University of Pennsylvania.
+See also Religious Diversity: Practical Points for Health Care Providers, by Chaplain John Ehman.

 III.
 For more on Muslim issues in particular, see the June 2003 Article-of-the-Month page.